ljw1004/csharpspec/csharp/conversions.md

 ## User-defined conversions

 C# allows the pre-defined implicit and explicit conversions to be augmented by ***user-defined conversions***.
-User-defined conversions are introduced by declaring conversion operators (§10.10.3) in class and struct types.
+User-defined conversions are introduced by declaring conversion operators ([Conversion operators](classes.md#conversion-operators)) in class and struct types.

 ### Permitted user-defined conversions